ianwalter/drakov/README.md

 For this to work you need also to listen on every route for OPTIONS requests.

 `drakov -f "../com/foo/contracts/*.md" --autoOptions`

-## Run on Public Interface

-By default Drakov only binds to localhost, to run on all public IP interfaces use the --public switch.

-`drakov -f "../com/foo/contracts/*.md" --public`

 ## SSL Support